kdorff/retropie-romfilter/README.md

 ### Mounting roms and configs

 On the system you intend to run the application, mount RetroPie's "roms" and "config" shares.
-The simplest way to do this to run Finder and press Command-K and mount both of
+The simplest way to do this to run Finder and press Command-K and mount both of the following shares as Guest.

 ```
 smb://YOUR_RETRO_PIE_IP_ADDRESS/roms/